jwang-c/Postprocessing-using-LCuts/README.md

 - Biofilm reconstrcution with geometrical models.

 ## Run the code
-Just run the demo.m file.
+Just run the [demo.m](demo.m)file.
 Detailed instructions can be found in each function.

 Currently, most parameters are chosen based on the image and bacterial cell information.
 Please look out for later updates for further information.

 A Matlab version of R2018a or higher might be required.

 The code is currenly private, but it will be public soon!